bjesuiter/push-to-git/README.md

 ### Output of deploy-to-git --help
 ```

   Usage: deploy-to-git [options]

   Options:

     -v, --version         output the version number
-     -u --user <user>        Username to use for pushing, if no git remote is set
-     -a --address <address>  Git Address or remote name to push to, if no git remote is set
+    -t --target <target>  Git Target to push to, this can be a full git address or a registered git remote name
-     -r --remote <remote>    Name of the Git Remote to upload to
-     -b --branch <branch>    Branch Name to push to, defaults to the same name like input branch
+    -b --branch <branch>  Target branch name to push to, defaults to the same name like input branch
+    -m --master           Sets the target branch to master per default
     -d --dry-run          Emulates the upload - useful for checking input params
-     -m --master             Sets the branch to master per default
     -p --production       Sets the production flag which triggers additional checks when uploading
     -f --force            Forces git push
     -h, --help            output usage information

   General Information:
         Version: 1.0.0
+        Purpose: Pushes the current branch to an arbitrary branch
+                 in the same or in another repository for deployment.

 ```

 ## Credits